ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-We can see that the temperature starts rising in June and peaks in August (\>35 degrees Celsius), and then declines again until October.
+The temperature rises in June, peaks in August (above 35°C), and then decreases in October.
+This seasonal pattern is typical for Hiroshima ([source](https://www.climatestotravel.com/climate/japan/hiroshima)).
-This is what we would expect, as this is the typical pattern in temperature in Hiroshima across these months ([source](https://www.climatestotravel.com/climate/japan/hiroshima)).

-# Linear regression analysis
+# Linear Regression Analysis

-We can perform a linear regression analysis to analyze if there is a relationship between maximum temperature (Tempmax) and heatstroke-related ambulance dispatches (HSAD) in Hiroshima in 2015.
-We can do this by simply using the functions lm(), to perform the linear regression analysis, and then summary(), to summarize and show the results of the analysis.
+To quantify the relationship between temperature and heatstroke-related ambulance dispatches, we perform a linear regression analysis.

 ``` r
 lr <- lm(HSAD ~ Tempmax, data = hiroshima_2015)